-6. PRIVATE PENSION ADMINISTRATOR'S ADMINISTRATION FEE
+6. PRIVATE PENSION ADMINISTRATOR'S ("PPA") ADMINISTRATION FEE

-For the financial period from 20 December 2022 (date of launch) to 31 July 2023, the Private Pension Administrator's administration fee is recognised at a rate of 0.04% per annum.
+For the financial period from 6 December 2023 (date of launch) to 31 July 2024, the Private Pension Administrator's administration fee is recognised at a rate of 0.04% per annum calculated daily based on the net asset value of the Fund.